 Who is the course suitable for?

 The course is suitable for:

-Who want to learn information and skills to improve the quality of their lives and emotional wellbeing.
+Who want to learn information and skills to manage anxiety and depression

 Unfortunately, we cannot include people who are currently suicidal, do not have access to the Internet, are unable to read or understand English, or who are not living in Australia.

 What does the course involve?